-Travelling with a German residence permit
+Where can you travel with a German residence permit?

 Bas

-Updated on Oct 09 • 3 minute read
+3 minute read

-So, you’ve managed to secure your German residence permit but you need to travel abroad.
+So, you’ve managed to secure your German residence permit, but you need to travel abroad.
 You don’t want to risk losing your hard-earned permit, so let’s take a look at the rules surrounding travel while holding a German residence permit.

 Where can I travel with my German residence permit?

 If you have a residence permit that allows you to stay for more than 3 months, you’ve probably got one that allows you to work in Germany or to volunteer in Germany.
 These permits are generally valid as long as the employment contract they are depending on.
-As I mentioned before, you don’t have a German passport yet, so for now, your foreign travel ability outside of the Schengen zone still depends on the passport of the nationality you have right now.
-So, if someone with a German passport doesn’t need a visa to enter country A, but the passport from your country of origin does require you to get a visa first, you still need a visa.

-Generally, your visa or permit needs to be valid for longer the duration of your travels.
+Generally, your visa or permit needs to be valid for longer than the duration of your travels.
 If your permit's due to expire within your travel period, you should wait until you have confirmation that your application has been accepted for processing before you travel.
 Schengen customs agents have access to this information, so they will be able to see that you have an application in process and will allow you to continue your travels.

 How long can I travel with my German residence permit?